The problem of sexual harassment in the workplace continues to plague employers.

 Creating an Effective Anti-Sexual Harassment Training Program

-The beauty of a strong anti-sexual harassment training program is two-fold.
+A strong anti-sexual harassment training program offers two major benefits.
 First, in the event of a lawsuit, it may well be your best defense—proof that you’ve worked to build a healthy, respectful work environment.

 In order to build an effective training program: